What is Crawl Budget?

 If a website's XML sitemap contains URLs that no longer exist or have been redirected, search engines may spend their crawl budget trying to access these pages.

-On the other hand, if a website's XML sitemap excludes important pages, search engines may not crawl them, limiting the website's visibility in search results.
+On the other hand, if a website's XML sitemap excludes important pages, search engines may not crawl them.

 This can also affect the website's crawl budget negatively as search engines may not crawl all the pages that they could have crawled if the XML sitemap was correctly structured.